Managing Internship Mobility:

-Participants can invite their trainees, who are at that moment in Bratislava or nearby, for a drink offered by LEO-NET and listen to their traineeship experiences.
+In the evening before the seminar participants can invite trainees of their institution, who are at that moment in Porto or nearby, for a drink offered by LEO-NET to listen to their first-hand traineeship experiences.

-(more details and location will follow later on)
+Note: more details and location will follow later on

 - Introduction to the seminar by the LEO-NET Board

 09:30 – 10:00: Traineeships in Portugal.
 ‘Everything you always wanted to know about traineeships in Portugal’

 10.05 – 11.05: Quality Internships: just a matter of the companies?

 - Mr. Maarten Brand, Bureau Brand (The Netherlands)

 Finding quality internships abroad seems to be a relentless and sometimes frustrating quest.
 Are quality internships mere flukes, or can you as a college or university supervisor and/or as an intern influence the quality of the internship?
 What to invest in or not invest in?
 Which approach provides the most benefit?
 What role does the internship-seeking student play in this?